synzen/MonitoRSS/README.md

 6. `sendOldMessages`: Send unseen messages that were not caught during bot downtime after it has restarted - this may result in message spam.

-7. `defaultMaxAge`: The max aged feed in days that the bot will grab if it unexpected stops.
+7. `defaultMaxAge`: The max aged feed in days that the bot will grab on startup if it unexpectedly stops.

 8. `defaultMessage`: If no custom message is defined for a specific feed, this will be the message the feed will fallback to.